EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L04/index.md

 <img width="4032" height="1551" alt="IMG_5842" src="https://github.com/user-attachments/assets/031fee74-8608-49b7-b8d4-7aa687746cf9" />

 Another lesson learned is how to take my CAD files and upload them into PrusaSlicer without the concern of geometric compression, the automatic mesh it creates that simplifies geometry.
 This is a very considerable issue here, as to measure tolernce accurately requires high precision within your geometry, and geometric meshes that make assumptions could ruin any real results from your test.
 A classmate was able to educate me on how I could work around these geometric meshes and obtain more accurate models within PrusaSlicer using a STEP file.
 If we instead save our CAD file in CREO as a STEP file rather than an STL file, it doesn't create the mesh that simplifies your geometry when it comes to printing.
-In the image below, you can find the result of using a step file within Prusa.
+In the image below, you can find the result of using a STEP file within Prusa.

 <img width="1916" height="1087" alt="image" src="https://github.com/user-attachments/assets/2a535931-6377-4aee-a1e4-cf0e0bfbeb26" />